simaple-team/simaple/README.en.md

 `simaple` is a library to analyse the combat environment in MapleStory.

-simaple uses client resources to construct a simulation environment for MapleStory jobs with appropriate combat scenarios to calculate the expected DPM and relative DPM-share of each skill.
+simaple uses client resources to construct a simulation environment for MapleStory jobs to calculate the expected DPM and relative DPM-share of each skill.
+Different combat scenario parameters can be specified.

 - Provides a realistic simulation environment based on actual game parameters in MapleStory
 - Generates and analyses battle results including the expected DPM of the character with given specifications